·

 Consider using Tadelakt, a traditional Moroccan lime plaster, in a dark grey for a seamless and slightly shimmering wall finish.
 This material provides an organic, stony texture that feels incredibly high-end and much more soulful than standard paint.

-Tadelakt has a soft sheen that reflects light in a “soft-focus” way, adding a layer of mystery and luxury to your walls.
+Tadelakt has a soft sheen that reflects light in a soft-focus way, adding a layer of mystery and luxury to your walls.
 It is a durable and waterproof choice that adds a unique, handcrafted character to your contemporary dining space.

 18#.
 Dark Marble Built-In Shelving